robsndr/biogarden/README.md

 # BioGarden
-BioGarden is a collection of algorithms created to learn something about bioinformatics and rust.
+BioGarden is a collection of algorithms created as a project to learn about bioinformatics and rust.